ImmunoGen

 An ImmunoGen ADC contains a manufactured antibody that binds to a target found on cancer cells, with one of the company's potent cell-killing agents attached as a "payload".
 The antibody serves to deliver the cell-killing agent specifically to cancer cells bearing its target and the payload serves to kill these cells.
 In some cases, the antibody also has anticancer activity.

+In November 2023, AbbVie, an American pharmaceutical company, announced it was buying ImmunoGen for $10.1 billion.

 Linkage technology

 Currently approved ADCs with ImmunoGen technology employ one of the company's maytansinoid cell-killing agents, either DM1 or DM4, or one of the company's DNA-acting IGN payloads.